 Module 5 - Making Green Choices: Opportunities for Law and Policy to Effect Change on the Ground The purpose of Module 5 was to explore how policy and legal tools can help regulators, developers and designers collaborate to ensure responsible outcomes.
 Susan Rutherford of the Green Infrastructure Partnership facilitated the session; she was assisted by Sam Lau, the City's Manager of Land Development Services.
 To view the set of PowerPoint slides that provided the frame-of-reference for a town hall sharing session, click on Opportunities for Law & Policy to Effect Change on the Ground.
-To hear what Susan Rutherford had to say when she opened the town hall sharing session, click on Shared Responsibility to link to the YouTube video (8 minutes).
-After that, and to hear Sam Lau explain the City's processes, click on Three Processes that Ensure On-Lot Compliance (10 minute YouTube video).
-"Currently, building permits are not released until the on-lot infiltration systems are certified by a qualified professional engineer.
-This provides the City with considerable leverage to ensure compliance," states Sam Lau.

-SURREY Responsibility Matrix Party Goal Tool Objectives Regional staff and · Law Situations elected reps · Bylaw · Municipal staff and · Policy Responsibilities elected reps Procedure · Private actors Incentive (developers, builders, homeowners, · Penalty · Security stewardship groups · Budget universities and colleges, etc.) Moving Beyond Pilot Projects to a Broader Watersheds Objectives Approach Module 6 - Making Green Choices: Use of the Water Balance Model to Inform Land Development Strategies To bring the Forum storyline to a conclusion Jim Dumont framed his presentation in these terms:
+City of Surrey hosted Water Balance Model Forum on March 12, 2009 Moving Beyond Pilot Projects to a Broader Watersheds Objectives Approach Module 6 - Making Green Choices: Use of the Water Balance Model to Inform Land Development Strategies To bring the Forum storyline to a conclusion Jim Dumont framed his presentation in these terms: